justanotherdot/justanotherdot/site/posts/think-spatially-to-grok-lifetimes.md

   </img>
 </figure>

-otherwise, these labels are placeholders which are *generic* names of spaces that will get filled in based on the context of where they are mentioned. because spaces are like spans describing where a value lives, along with some sense of time, as the program executes line-by-line, we call these labels **lifetimes**. we say that original values are **owned** as the name owns the value it was bound to. since values have owners, we say that a reuse of a value through a reference is a **borrow** since the value will be given back.
+otherwise, these labels are placeholders which are *generic* names of spaces that will get filled in based on the context of where they are mentioned. because spaces are like spans describing where a value lives, along with some sense of time, as the program executes, we call these labels **lifetimes**. we say that original values are **owned** as the name owns the value it was bound to. since values have owners, we say that a reuse of a value through a reference is a **borrow** since the value will be given back.

 Rust will assume that all references in function arguments point to the same space. this is known as **elision** as the labels of the spaces do not need mentioning and are removed (elided). however, sometimes you want to make it clear that each reference points to different spaces. we can declare these differences using explicit lifetime labels on the type or function in question that we tend to call **annotations**.